Have you Been Charged with Feticide in Georgia?

 The child was too young to live outside of the womb: In Georgia, the criminal statute uses the wording, “at any stage of development who is carried in the womb.”
 Although other states outside of Georgia require the unborn child to be a particular progression in the womb, Georgia law does not decipher the difference.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
 Your Georgia Feticide Attorney will investigate all the details surrounding your case and evaluate your options.
 We are available anytime – even nights and weekends.
 Your case is important to us.
-Lawson and Berry and their team of Lawyers will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of feticide lawyers in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.